GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/listener-acoustic-model-hrtf.md

 ## Configuration Options

-This model allows configuration by calling its methods or by OSC:
+This model allows configuration by calling its methods or by BRT internal commands:

 - **Model (on/off)**: Silent when off.
 - **Spatialization (on/off)**: Transparent when off.